Chronic Illness and Mental Health: Recognizing and Treating Depression

 Treating depression with medication, psychotherapy (also called "talk therapy"), or a combination of the two also may help improve the physical symptoms of a chronic illness or reduce the risk of future problems.
 Likewise, treating the chronic illness and getting symptoms under control can help improve symptoms of depression.

 Depression affects each individual differently.
 There is no "one-size-fits-all" for treatment.
 It may take some trial and error to find the treatment that works best.
 You can learn more about the different types of depression treatment—including psychotherapy, medication, and brain stimulation therapies—on NIMH's depression webpage.
-Visit the Food and Drug Administration (FDA) website for the latest information on warnings, patient medication guides, and newly approved medications.
+Visit the Food and Drug Administration (FDA) website for the latest information on medication approvals, warnings, and patient information guides.

 Participating in Clinical Research